typograph/pysimiam/doc/coursera.rst

         return [v_, w_]

-In the `reset` function, the controller variables are initialized with the default values.
+In the ``restart`` function, the controller variables are initialized with the default values.
 It is called once at the creation of the controller, and possibly several times during its lifetime, in case the supervisor switches between two controllers.
-The direction to the goal is calculated in the `get_heading` function, that returns a vector pointing at the goal in the robot's reference frame.
-This function is called in the `execute` function to steer the robot.
-The `execute` function is called every time the supervisor uses the go-to-goal behaviour.
-The following variables are available inside `get_heading` and `execute`:
+The direction to the goal is calculated in the ``get_heading`` function, that returns a vector pointing at the goal in the robot's reference frame.
+This function is called in the ``execute`` function to steer the robot.
+The ``execute`` function is called every time the supervisor uses the go-to-goal behaviour.
+The following variables are available inside ``get_heading``and ``execute``:

 - ``state.goal.x`` (float) - The X coordinate of the goal
 - ``state.goal.y`` (float) - The Y coordinate of the goal